 Another great tool is the 10-frame.
 This framework helps students identify what numbers add up to 10.
 For example, you can share a ten frame with three dots in it.
 Students can then count the empty spaces to see that 7 more dots would complete the frame and give you 10 total.
 With this knowledge, students can use the commutative property of addition to quickly identify and add by tens.
 For example, adding 8 + 9 + 2 + 5 + 1 + 5 is the same as (8 + 2) + (9 + 1) + (5 + 5).

 Finally, our students are really going to shine when they use decomposition in their mental calculations.
 For example, students can swap tricky numbers like 4, 6, or 9 with “friendly” numbers that are easier to work with, like 5’s and 1’s, 10’s, 100’s.
 When these nearby friendly numbers are decomposed, the calculation becomes easy.
 For example, if students need to add 99 to 276, they may recognize that 99 is the same thing as the friendly number 100, minus 1.
 So, they can add 100 to 276, and then subtract 1 from that answer.

 Make Your Students Multiplication and Division Dynamos

 Don't put away those dot cards just yet!
 There is also a level of calculation with multiplication and division that requires memorization.
 For example, multiplying 0 through 10, 100, 1000, etc. should be memorized.
-Flash cards and dot cards can help students to practice these skills until they are second nature.
+Flash cards and dot cards are invaluable classroom and homeschool resources that can help students to practice these skills until they are second nature.